 This is a coveted, highly competitive placement that is only available for automatic campaigns (not manual).
 The Buy Box can be found on the product detail page (PDP) for items that are a relevant alternative to the product shoppers are viewing, or items that are complementary to the product shoppers are viewing (ie. shampoo on a conditioner page).

 4. Walmart Search Brand Amplifier

 SBA (Search Brand Amplifier) is a branded group of products that appears at the top of a search result listing for specific keywords.
-This advertising placement is also determined by the Walmart internal media team and, like the buy box banner, can be won through automatic campaigns.

 How different is advertising on Walmart.com?

 Advertising on Walmart.com is different from advertising on Amazon or Google.
 There are differences in the way Walmart handles algorithms and treats brands.